Financial Assistance Programs

 New York State Electric and Gas Bill Relief Program

-Residential customers who receive qualifying government assistance will receive a bill credit on their past-due balance for service through May 1, 2022.
+Residential customers are eligible to receive a one-time bill relief credit of up to $4,750 that will be applied automatically toward a past-due balance from bills for service through May 1, 2022.

-Note: All customers are responsible for bills after May 1.
+You are responsible for bills after May 1, 2022.

 Energy Affordability Program

 You may qualify for a discount on your monthly energy bill if you receive benefits from the following eligible governmental assistance program.